The Tools You Need to Install Artificial Grass Yourself

 Some people ask “Can I install artificial grass myself?”, and the answer is YES of course, and it is easier than it looks if you have time and all the right tools!

 Once the area is prepared you are going to need a Stanley knife, and if you don’t have one already don’t worry- we sell them for $5.50!
 Simply use the Stanley knife to cut the artificial grass and then use a hammer to peg the perimeter of the grass onto the cracker dust.
+For more information on how to cut and join artificial grass check out our blog post on it here.
 To get your grass looking nice and fluffy, we recommend using a stiff bristled broom to brush the grass up.
 Alternatively, you can use a power broom to get those larger areas done faster.

 Finally, you will need a tool to evenly spread the infill sand over the grass.
 Although a drop spreader is most effective in distributing the sand evenly, its unlikely you have one lying around at home.
 So, cutting slits into the bottom of the bag will also get the job done!